-MATHEMATICS - Use mathematics to solve problems. - Recognize which mathematical concepts are applicable to a scenario, apply appropriate mathematics and technology in its analysis, and then accurately interpret, validate, and communicate the results.
-HEALTH, WELLNESS AND FITNESS - Evaluate and assess physical fitness needs. - Create an effective physical conditioning program. - Evaluate how well a physical training program works and how to make adjustments to improve it. - Understand strength, flexibility, speed and power.
+- Use appropriate mathematics to solve problems. - Recognize which mathematical concepts are applicable to a scenario, apply appropriate mathematics and technology in its analysis, and then accurately interpret, validate, and communicate the results.

+- Evaluate and assess physical fitness needs. - Create an effective physical conditioning program. - Evaluate how well a physical training program works and how to make adjustments to improve it. - Understand strength, flexibility, speed and power.